Uniswap/widgets-demo/README.md

 ### Passing a provider

 This project uses [@web3-react](https://github.com/NoahZinsmeister/web3-react) to connect to an Ethereum Provider.
-See `components/Web3Connectors.tsx`.
+The demo uses both MetaMask and WalletConnect.
+See `src/components/Web3Connectors.tsx`.

 The `SwapWidget` component will accept any EIP1193 Provider or `@ethersproject` `Web3Provider`, so you are not limited to using `@web3-react`.
 If you _do_ use a `Web3Provider`, you can pass it in the same way, to the widget's `provider` prop.

 ### Localization

 The `SwapWidget` component will render in whichever supported locale is passed to the `locale` prop.
+The demo uses en-US, but includes a selector to demonstrate additional locales.

 ### Known issues with Create React App